flyntwp/flynt-docs/content/documentation/components/server-side-logic.md

 ```

 ## Enqueueing Assets and Dependencies
-The main `style.css` and `script.js` files of a component can be enqueued using the [Flynt Component feature](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features/Components) within the `wp_enqueue_scripts` action.
+The main `style.css` and `script.js` files of a component can be enqueued using the [Flynt Components feature](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features/Components) within the `wp_enqueue_scripts` action.

 ```php
 <?php